laravel/docs/artisan.md

 <a name="closure-commands"></a>
 ### Closure Commands

-Closure based commands provide an alternative to defining console commands as classes.
+Closure-based commands provide an alternative to defining console commands as classes.
 In the same way that route Closures are an alternative to controllers, think of command Closures as an alternative to command classes.
 Within the `commands` method of your `app/Console/Kernel.php` file, Laravel loads the `routes/console.php` file:

     /**
      * Register the Closure based commands for the application.